VasilisPappas/SQL/Examples.md

 select name, year_founded
 from companies;</pre>

-> 'Union' is handful when we cannot join tables while it combines rows from different tables.
+> 'Union' is handful when we cannot join tables (here we can though), while it combines rows from different tables.

-> The number of columns in the 'select' statements must be the same, as well as their types.
+> The number of columns in the 'select' statements must be the same, as well as their data types.

 > Also,'union all' returns duplicates.
 ## 20) Using a FULL JOIN with MySQL: